The mother and sister of Clodagh Hawe have brought High Court proceedings against her late husband's estate.

-Mary Coll and Jacqueline Connolly have initiated personal injury proceedings against the legal representative of Alan Hawe’s estate.
-Photograph: Brian Lawless/PA Wire
+Mary Coll and Jacqueline Connolly initiated personal injury proceedings last Wednesday against Stephen Hawe in his capacity as the legal representative of his son Alan Hawe's estate.

 It is understood Mrs Coll’s claim includes for damages for post-traumatic stress disorder as a result of the murder of her daughter and grandchildren.

 Separately, Alan Hawe’s mother, Olive, initiated personal injury proceedings on February 28th, which are understood to include a claim for damages for trauma as a result of the murders.
 Those proceedings are also against Stephen Hawe in his capacity as the legal and personal representative for their son’s estate.

 Stephen Hawe was made administrator of the Hawe estate in February of this year.

 Mrs Coll and Ms Connolly are being represented by Liam Keane & Partners based in Dunshaughlin, Co Meath.
 Gerald Meaney from Kilkenny is solicitor for the Hawes.
 Neither firm responded to The Irish Times for comment.

 Clodagh (39) and her sons Liam (13), Niall (11) and Ryan (6) were killed by Alan Hawe (40) at their home near Ballyjamesduff in Co Cavan on August 29th, 2016.
 Mr Hawe then took his own life.

 Under the Succession Act 1965, Alan Hawe’s mother and father inherited his estate because his wife and children had died.